Grantmaking Basics: Creating Grant Guidelines - Exponent Philanthropy

 • Unsolicited proposals—If your foundation does not fund unsolicited proposals but prefers instead to fund those it identifies, state that clearly.
 Nevertheless, grant guidelines are helpful in educating the grantees you do invite to apply.

-When a foundation initiates a grant proposal, it is taking responsibility for finding those organizations and programs that will best fulfill its mission.
-This is particularly effective for foundations with a clear focus and knowledge of the field in which they fund or foundations with the time to gain such knowledge.
-Although this approach allows funders to better manage the number of proposals they receive, the foundation may miss some excellent ideas.
-Some foundations do most of their grantmaking proactively; however, they allot a small portion of funds for other ideas.
+When a foundation initiates a grant proposal, it takes on the responsibility of finding the best organizations and programs to support its mission.
+This works well for foundations with a clear focus and knowledge of their funding area, or those willing to learn.
+While this approach helps control the number of proposals, the foundation might miss out on some great ideas.
+Some foundations do most of their grantmaking proactively but set aside a small portion of funds for other ideas.

-When grantseekers initiate proposals, the onus is on them to engage with the foundation.
-Depending on how widely you publicize your guidelines, a grantseeker may or may not know much about your giving.
-This open-door policy may bring proposals from organizations outside your usual applicant pool, which is useful when the foundation is new or is funding a new area of interest.
+When grantseekers initiate the proposal process, it’s up to them to connect with the foundation.
+Depending on how well you publicize your guidelines, grantseekers might know little about your funding priorities.
+This open-door approach can attract proposals from outside your usual pool, which is helpful if your foundation is new or exploring a new area of interest.

 Grant Types